Unimat 3 Lathe - Dremel Milling Attachment

 For me, the basic lathe is sufficient for most needs.
 The top-slide, for taper turning, looks a bit light-weight to me, so I don't have one.
 For decorative tapers I can always follow a paper template.
 In this case the power-feed gear is helpful.

 I have a four-jaw chuck for accurate work The three-jaw Jacobs style drill chuck is also accurate and it easily mounts onto the head-stock.
-This is also a good substute for an expensive collet set.
+This is also a good substitute for an expensive collet set.
 For holding threaded parts the collet set is better.

 I don't have any threading attachments as a good tap and die set is sufficient for my needs.
 I use the lathe tail-stock as a support for accurate threading.
 In many cases already cut threads on nuts and bolts can be added with some accurate press fitting.